 Germany Ja runs solely on Submission Power; each post is written by you, our readers.
 When you have eaten at that restaurant, shopped at that store, experienced that experience, done that thing that you can’t stop talking about – THAT is the moment to share.

 What Posts Are and Are Not

-- about your personal experiences, so use your beautiful voice
+- about your personal experiences

-- respectful towards Germany and its culture
+- respectful towards Germans and their culture

 - long enough to cover your topic thoroughly